kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

     type: section_pricing
     background: gray
     title: Pricing Plans
+    subtitle: >-
-    subtitle: Try out Behtar Ads with our Starter plan and buy when you are confident!
+      Try out Behtar Ads with our Starter plan and buy Professional when you are confident!
     pricing_plans:
       - title: Starter
         price: Free